MicrosoftDocs/Devices-docs/surface/surface-book-quadro.md

 audience: itpro
 ---

-# Surface Book 3 Quadro RTX 3000 technical overview
+# Surface Book 3 Quadro RTX 3000 tech overview

 Surface Book 3 for Business powered by the NVIDIA® Quadro RTX™ 3000 GPU is built for professionals who need real-time rendering, AI acceleration, advanced graphics, and compute performance in a portable form factor.
 Quadro RTX 3000 fundamentally changes what you can do with the new Surface Book 3: